-Well into its fifth generation, the BMW M5 is a high-performance luxury sedan that sits on top of the 5-Series lineup.
+Well into its sixth generation, the BMW M5 is a high-performance luxury sedan that sits on top of the 5-Series lineup.

 Under The Hood